nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-2.md

 For Data URL we use ENSIP-TBD-6 Hooks, to direct clients to a smart contract with a specified contract address and coinType (chain id), to resolve the data for the Data URL.

-The format of the hook is the abi encoded bytes of the function:
+The format of the hook is the abi encoded bytes (Ethereum calldata) of the function:

 ```
 function hook(bytes32 node, string calldata key, address resolver, uint256 coinType) public returns (string memory)